Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Attacks

 A representation of the integration and application of the ATN in crafting observation perturbations within an RL framework is shown in Figure \ref{fig:adversarial_policy_atn_observation_attack}.

-A second approach in this category is the Policy Adversarial Actor Director (\textbf{PA-AD}) method \mycite{sun2021strongest}.
+A second augmented policy approach is the \textbf{Policy Adversarial Actor Director} (PA-AD) method \mycite{sun2022strongest}.
 The idea is to craft an attack in two steps.
-First, the adversarial direction is computed by an RL adversary agent, the \emph{director adversary}, that gives the direction of the perturbation wanted in the policy space (the target action).
-Then, this direction is given as target to the \emph{actor adversary} which uses an adversarial attack on the observation targeting that direction.
-The \emph{director adversary} is an agent trained by RL that outputs a direction (the target action) and the \emph{actor adversary} is a gradient attack following the direction given by the \emph{director adversary}.
-This combined approach is a white-box attack, since even if the \emph{director adversary} is trained, the \emph{actor adversary} always requires the agent's gradients to compute the perturbation.\\ A representation of the integration and application of the PA-AD method in crafting observation perturbations within an RL framework is shown in Figure \ref{fig:adversarial_policy_paad_observation_attack}.
+First, the adversarial direction is computed by an RL adversary agent, the \textit{director adversary}, that gives the direction of the perturbation wanted in the policy space (the target action).
+Then, this direction is given as a target to the \textit{actor adversary}, which uses an adversarial attack on the observation targeting that direction.
+The \textit{director adversary} is an agent trained by RL that outputs a direction (the target action), and the \textit{actor adversary} is a gradient attack following the direction given by the \textit{director adversary}.
+This combined approach is a white-box attack, since even if the \textit{director adversary} is trained, the \textit{actor adversary} always requires the agent's gradients to compute the perturbation. \textbf{Cost: First train an adversarial policy, then do 1 backward pass and 1 forward pass to attack}.

+A representation of the integration and application of the PA-AD method in crafting observation perturbations within an RL framework is shown in Figure \ref{fig:adversarial_policy_paad_observation_attack}.